JUNIOR MARKET LAMB SHOW

 delivered to the Comal County Fair Office.

 3. Entries without fees will be rejected.
 Make checks or money

 orders payable to Comal County Fair Assn.
 All entry fees after September 8th,

-IF ACCEPTED, will be CASH or CHECK only.
+IF ACCEPTED, will be CASH or MONEY ORDER only.
 A $25 fee will be collected on NSF

 checks.
 Entries on the day of shows will be CASH ONLY.
 DO NOT mail entries